ReadyResearchers/cmpsc-600-fall-2022-and-spring-2023-senior-thesis-donizk/thesis.md

 # Acknowledgements

-ppl: family esp mom for inspiring project and instilling that the most valuable gift in life is the knowledge gained through the education she was able to provide me; jj, bianco, all the other professors that helped provide guidance: obc and econ dept prof (find his name!!), compsci senior class especially my personal comp buddy adriana, roomies, comp buddy, anyone who listened to me drone about my project, mila, veronica
+ppl: family esp mom for inspiring project and instilling that the most valuable gift in life is the knowledge gained through the education she was able to provide me; jj, bianco, all the other professors that helped provide guidance: obc and econ dept prof (find his name!!), luman, compsci senior class especially my personal comp buddy adriana, roomies, comp buddy, anyone who listened to me drone about my project, mila, veronica
-things: chatgpt, monster energy, rabbit, cc booths
+things: monster energy, rabbit, cc booths

 # References